Aaron Smith (rugby union): International career

 On the back of his strong performances for Manawatu, Smith, of Ngāti Kahungunu descent, was selected to New Zealand Māori for their 2010 Centenary Series.
 He came on as a substitute against the New Zealand Barbarians after Chris Smylie suffered a fractured cheekbone, and started in the squad's historic victories over Ireland and England.

 On the back of a successful Highlanders season, Smith made his All Blacks debut on 9 June 2012, against Ireland.

 By the time of the 2013 season, Smith had become the first choice halfback for the national team.

 Smith has been selected for every New Zealand squad since 2013, including the 2015 Rugby World Cup squad where he started in all the knockout games.
 Smith became the leader of the All Blacks' haka in 2016, following the retirement of Keven Mealamu and Liam Messam's decision to swap to New Zealand's rugby 7s squad, first leading the Haka against Wales at Eden Park.

 Smith played his 50th international test match in the final test against Wales, during the 2016 tour, alongside lock Brodie Retallick, with whom he debuted.
 Smith lost his place as the All Blacks' Haka leader later in the season due to off-field controversy, where he was caught with a woman in an airport bathroom as well as strong competition for a starting place, from TJ Perenara.
 Smith was retained as a regular starter into the 2017 season, when he started in all three tests against the touring British & Irish Lions.

 Smith became the most-capped scrum-half in New Zealand's history in the 2018 season, breaking Justin Marshall's long-standing record on 17 November 2018.
 Despite the ongoing competition for his starting place through TJ Perenara, Smith was chosen to start against Ireland.
 Smith, during his record-breaking performance, failed to perform well, with the All Blacks losing 9-16.
 On 5 September 2020, Smith represented the North Island in the 2020 North vs South rugby union match.
 In March 2021, it was announced by New Zealand Rugby that Smith had signed a new contract with the All Blacks, the Highlanders and Manawatu that will see him stay in New Zealand until 2023.

 On 7 August 2021, in a game at Eden Park, Auckland against the Wallabies Smith became the tenth All Black to register 100 tests and the first of Maori descent.

-In 2023, Aaron Smith announced he had signed to play at Japanese club Toyota Verblitz after his international retirement.
+In 2023, Smith announced he had signed to play at Japanese club Toyota Verblitz after his international retirement.

-Leading of the haka

-Smith has been the haka leader in 35 tests.
-21 times he led the Ka Mate version of the haka as well as 14 times the newer Kapa o Pango haka.